kgruiz/PyTokenCounter/README.md

-# TokenCounter
+# PyTokenCounter

-TokenCounter is a Python library designed to simplify text tokenization and token counting.
-It supports various encoding schemes, with a focus on those used by OpenAI models, and leverages the `tiktoken` library for efficient processing.
+PyTokenCounter is a Python library designed to simplify text tokenization and token counting.
+It supports various encoding schemes, with a focus on those used by **Large Language Models (LLMs)**, particularly those developed by OpenAI.
+Leveraging the `tiktoken` library for efficient processing, PyTokenCounter facilitates seamless integration with LLM workflows.
 This project is based on the `tiktoken` library created by [OpenAI](https://github.com/openai/tiktoken).

 ## Table of Contents